Sabyasachi-Seal/Certificate-Generator-MLSA/readme.md

 This repo simply use a template certificate docx file and generates certificates both docx and pdf.

-# Google Cloud Event Certificate Generator

-This repo simply use a template certificate docx file and generates certificates both docx and pdf.
 ###  Working on Windows only.

 ## Run these 4 commands in your terminal